resharp/scBurstSim/README.md

 frequent_coor and frequent_high are synchronized by a shared coordination group 1.
 This is only possible if the transition matrix is identical, so k_01 and k_10 should be identical for coordinated strategies.

+# Example traces
+run single_allele_example.py for plotting example traces of specific strategies (see further documentation inline)

+single_allele_example.py uses the Transcription class that is also used by Experiment.py